frictionlessdata/datapackage/patterns/README.md

   * No mixing with other descriptors
   * Consistent with a field view
+  * the direction of the relationship is clear

   Cons:

-  * why choose one Field from the two?
+  * a relationship is not a property of a Field

   Example: